 There was an altogether unexpected response to this appeal.
 The Chicago Evening Post was first to enlist in this most worthy crusade.
 Two days after Surface Service was distributed the Post carried an editorial under the title "Pockmarking the Lamp Posts," roundly scoring the candidates for public office and others for making illegitimate use of these public structures for their selfish benefit.
-"Any man seeking public office," the editorial concluded. "should find some other means to secure it than by breaking the law.
-Proof of guilt is blazoned today on thousands of lamp posts and trolley poles of the city.'
+"Any man seeking public office," the editorial concluded, "should find some other means to secure it than by breaking the law.
+Proof of guilt is blazoned today on thousands of lamp posts and trolley poles of the city."

 The matter was considered of sufficient importance to have Commissioner of Public Works Wolfe interviewed by a Post reporter demanding to know what steps the city would take to clear away the mess and prevent the further misuse of city and public utility property.
-The Commissioner issued a warning that the placarding of the down-town district must cease and said that the Commissioner of Police would be requested to issue orders to arrest all violators of the ordinance prohibiting the attachment of advertisements to trolley poles and lamp posts sticking them up."
+The Commissioner issued a warning that the placarding of the down-town district must cease and said that the Commissioner of Police would be requested to issue orders to arrest all violators of the ordinance prohibiting the attachment of advertisements to trolley poles and lamp posts in the following language:

-Then, wonder of wonders, the Evening American fell in line with a plea of guilty in the following language:

-"A number of newspapers have been guilty of using the poles for advertising purposes one the Chicago Evening American.
-This newspaper realizes, however, that its own telephone pole placards add no more to the beauty of Chicago than do any one else's, and hereafter its enthusiastic circulators will refrain from
+Then, wonder of wonders, the EveningAmerican fell in line with a plea of guilty paper realizes, however, that its own telephone pole placards add no more to the beauty of Chicago than do any one else's, and hereafter its enthusiastic circulators will refrain from sticking them up."